Skip to Main Content

 • Permission to publish, reproduce, or quote from archival material must be obtained in writing from the archives.
 The researcher assumes full responsibility for use of material and for conformity to all applicable laws, including copyright.
 If you wish to use digitized material from the Digital Commons in your work, please refer to the recommended citation in the item record.

-If you come across terms in the course of your archival research that you do not understand, you can always consult the Society of American Archivists' Dictionary.
+If you come across archives terms that you do not understand, you can always consult the Society of American Archivists' Dictionary.

 Where to find RISD Archives holdings